 A temporary permit holder will seal documents with the seal of the state of verified licensure and use the temporary permit information provided by the Board.
 This information includes the temporary permit holder’s name, temporary permit number, expiration date, state of licensure and license number, and project name.

-What are the specifications and design requirements for the Nebraska architect's seal?
+What are the specifications and design requirements for a Nebraska architect or professional engineer seal?

 Architects and Professional Engineers licensed in Nebraska receive a seal letter from the Board when initially licensed that shows the approved design of the seal, along with the statutory requirements pertaining to the correct use of the seal.